Google Analytics

 Add Environment Variable

-Create or update your .env.local
+Create or update your .env.local file with your Measurement ID:

-with your actual ID.
+Replace G-XXXXXXXXXX with your actual ID.

 Important

-makes it available in the browser
+Prefixing the variable with NEXT_PUBLIC_ makes it available in the browser

 environment, which is necessary for client-side analytics.